With an average of 17 applicants per advertised vacancy, competition for jobs can be fierce...

 - Even if they don’t have any current vacancies, employers will often keep résumés on file for when new vacancies come up.

-Putting yourself out there and looking for jobs this way can be tough, and it also means that you can be contacted by employers at any time, so always be prepared.
-This includes being prepared for an interview without notice.
+Putting yourself out there and looking for jobs this way can be tough, and it also means that you can be contacted by employers at any time, so always be prepared for their call.
+Check your email regularly and record a professional-sounding voicemail message in case you miss a call.
+You also need to be prepared for an interview at short (or no!) notice!

 These tools can help you: